jasonfigueroa/jasonfigueroa.github.io/README.md

-# To Update the Project
+# Getting Started

-1. Clone the repo located at [https://github.com/jasonfigueroa/jasonfigueroa.github.io](https://github.com/jasonfigueroa/jasonfigueroa.github.io)
+1. Clone the repo

-2. cd into the root directory of this project
+2. Navigate to the Project root directory

-3. Delete everything except for the **README.md** file and the **.git** directory

-4. Copy all newly generated files into the root directory of this project

-5. Push all changes to the repo located at [https://github.com/jasonfigueroa/jasonfigueroa.github.io](https://github.com/jasonfigueroa/jasonfigueroa.github.io)
+3. Create a virtual environment `python3 -m venv venv`

+4. Install dependencies `pip install -r requirements.txt`

+# Run Dev Server

+1. In the terminal run `make devserver`

+2. In a browser navigate to http://localhost:8000

+    *Note: To run on a different port, run something like this `make devserver PORT=8088`*

+# Publish Blog

+1. In the terminal run `make github`